1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 This manual finish degraded incrementally with each strike, producing measurable variation by striking sequence.
 Early impressions show stronger contrast and sharper detail, while later strikes exhibit softer devices and reduced reflectivity.

-Planchets received special preparation before striking, including tumbling with 6 mm stainless steel beads and rinses of soap and cream of tartar to achieve a uniform surface.
+Planchets received special preparation before striking, including tumbling with stainless steel beads and rinses of soap and cream of tartar to achieve a uniform surface.
+This extra care is what separates proof coins from ordinary strikes in both appearance and value.

 Market results at the PR66 level demonstrate established demand.
 A PR66 example realized $15,275 at Heritage Auctions on October 27, 2014, while the lowest recorded PR66 auction stands at $6,013.
 Together, these results define a clear value range and reflect sustained collector competition for the 1888 Proof Penny at this preservation level.